Open Kitchen Design(Last Updated On: October 10, 2018)

 Open Kitchen Design

 Kitchens in the 20th century were typically small rooms enclosed with walls and doors for entry and exit.
 In the 21st century we find more people wanting open kitchens.
-There are many advantages to an open kitchen.
+An open kitchen is a staple for Modern Home Design.
+There are many advantages to an open kitchen aside from the obvious design sensibility.

 Open kitchens make a space feel bigger.
 Having a lot of partition walls with smaller rooms makes space feel small.
 Culture also evolves and cooking is becoming far more popular with young people.
 Also kitchens today are far more a design feature.
 People really want to show off their kitchen.
 The kitchen is now a center piece in home design.
 All of our new construction work has open kitchens these days.
 As we renovate older apartments and houses we find the majority of our clients opening their kitchens as well.